thygate/stable-diffusion-webui-depthmap-script/README.md

 When enabled, `Invert DepthMap` will result in a depthmap with black near and white far.

 Regardless of global settings, `Save DepthMap` will always save the depthmap in the default txt2img or img2img directory with the filename suffix '_depth'.
 Generation parameters are saved with the image if enabled in settings.
+Files generated from the Depth tab are saved in the default extras-images directory.

 To see the generated output in the webui `Show DepthMap` should be enabled.
 When using Batch img2img this option should also be enabled.